 3. Deadlines and Dates

-4.1 Unless otherwise agreed upon in writing, all prices stated by the Supplier are ex works including packaging and loading, plus VAT at the applicable rate.
+4.1.
+Unless otherwise agreed upon in writing, all prices stated by the Supplier are ex works including packaging and loading, plus VAT at the applicable rate.
 The Buyer shall be liable for any other charges, including freight charges, taxes, duties, or other costs associated with the delivery.
 The Buyer shall also be liable for any costs relating to the transfer or registration of the goods in the destination country of the goods.
 Additional packaging and labelling costs required for shipments of hazardous goods are subject to an adequate surcharge.
 The minimum surcharge is EUR 50.00 per shipment.

 4.2.
 Prices in catalogues, price lists or comparable documents are free and non-binding.
 The prices are based on the Supplier’s price list valid upon the date of conclusion of the contract.
-If the parties have agreed on a delivery date which is more than 4 months from the contract conclusion date, and if the Supplier’s production costs have changed within that period, the Supplier is entitled to adjust the prices agreed upon accordingly as far as the price adjustment is based on circumstances beyond the control of the Supplier, this price adjustment was not already foreseeable at the time of the respective conclusion of the contract between the Supplier and the Buyer for the order and the increase is reasonable.
+If the parties have agreed on a delivery date which is more than four months from the contract conclusion date, and if the Supplier’s production costs have changed within that period, the Supplier is entitled to adjust the prices agreed upon accordingly as far as the price adjustment is based on circumstances beyond the control of the Supplier, this price adjustment was not already foreseeable at the time of the respective conclusion of the contract between the Supplier and the Buyer for the order and the increase is reasonable.
 Circumstances beyond the control of the Supplier means, in particular, changes of (i) custom duties, taxes or duties; (ii) material, wage, non-wage labour, financing or manufacturing costs; (iii) transportation costs; or (iv) any fees charged by the Supplier for third parties involved in the service provision The Buyer is entitled to withdraw from the contract if the adjusted price exceeds the price originally agreed upon by more than 5%; this right can only be declared to the Supplier in written form immediately after notification of the price adjustment.

-5.1 Provided no provisions to the contrary were agreed, deliveries are made ex Supplier’s factory from Holzheim, Germany, which is also the place of fulfillment.
-The place of fulfillment is also the Supplier’s factory, if delivery freight paid was agreed upon.
+5.1.
+Provided no provisions to the contrary were agreed, deliveries are made ex works Supplier’s factory from Holzheim, Germany, which is also the place of fulfilment.
+The place of fulfilment is also the Supplier’s factory, if delivery freight paid was agreed upon.
 If requested by the Buyer, the goods shall be shipped to a different destination (drop shipment).
-If not agreed upon otherwise, the Supplier shall be entitled to select the shipment method (in particular shipping companies, type of dispatch, packaging).
+If not agreed upon otherwise, the Supplier shall be entitled to select the shipment method (in particular, shipping companies, type of dispatch, packaging).

-6.1 Invoices shall be due and payable without any deduction within 30 days after date of invoice and delivery and/or acceptance.
+6.1.
+Invoices shall be due and payable without any deduction within 30 days after date of invoice.
 Payments shall be deemed as having been rendered on the date on which the amount is at the Supplier’s disposal.
 For payments received within 14 days of the date of invoice, the Supplier shall allow a discount of 1.5% on the amount paid, unless there are still older invoices to be paid.

-6.3 The Buyer shall be deemed in default after the 30-day terms of payment provided for in Section 6.1 and receipt of an invoice.
-The purchase price is subject to the legally valid default interest in the amount of nine percentage points above the base interest rate.
+6.3.
+The Buyer shall be deemed in default after the 30-day terms of payment provided for in Section 6.1 and receipt of an invoice.
+The purchase price is subject to a valid default interest in the amount of nine percentage points above the base interest rate.
 In addition, the Supplier is entitled to a lump sum of EUR 40.00 in the case of the Buyer’s default.
 The Supplier reserves the right to assert further default damages.

 7. Claims and Warranties